PUPPY CARE, PUPPY TRAINING & HEALTH GUARANTEE

 Here is a list of some the basics to get you started.

-We can deliver our Mini Doodle Dogs to you wherever you are, or you can pick them up here.
 If you're interested in picking up your puppy we are just half an hour away from Salt Lake City, UT.
 Additionally we are only a couple hours away from Idaho, Colorado, and Wyoming.
-Outside of our immediate area, we recommend a Puppy Nanny.
+Outside of our immediate area, we recommend a Puppy Nanny to fly the puppy to your nearest airport.

 We stand behind our puppies with a one-year genetic health guarantee.
 All puppies sold by Mini Doodle Dogs are in the best possible health to the best of our ability and knowledge.
 While our puppies are in our care, we feed them well and give them the necessary care to grow into strong and healthy pets for years to come.